stevenharradine/array2ansible-aws-subnet-rules/README.md

 ## Usage

 ### Modify configuration
- * `max_security_size` - The max size of the security groups to create.
+ * `max_security_group_size` - The max size of the security groups to create.
 Note outbound has at least one rule so with 49 (aws max of 50 - 1 existing outbound = 49) is recomended as the max
  * `security_group_name` - The name you wish to use for the security group
  * `vpc_id` - The vpc id this security groups will exist in
  * `vpc_region` - The VPC region the security group will be created in